mitchallen/richmond/README.md

 ### .closeConnecton()

-If there is an existing Mongoose connect this will close it.
+If there is an existing Mongoose connection this will close it.

 ### .controller(controller)

-Used to assign a controller to process requests.
+Used to assign a controller (like __richmond-web-controller__) to process HTTP requests.

 #### Usage